smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

   * Add support for risk analysis in map export #61;
   * Cannot view error messages that disappear #59;
   * studyType mismatch for map: viewermap; study ID: ... #62;

-Also:

-* ICD9 support;
-* Manuals;
-* Print state support;
-* rif40_homeogeneity support
+  * ICD9 support #64;
-* Sort (ex disease) map info boxen;
+  * Sort (ex disease) map info boxes - merge into 1 box, add support for homogeneity, exposure covariates in risk analysis #65;
-* Hover support with shapes.
+  * GeoJSON hover support with shapefile shapes #66.
+This will allow the hover mode to display data from the area geoJSON below the shapefile shapes.
     I experimented with mouse click through but was unable to get to work without adverse performance implications:
-  * TopoJSON grid layer blocks mouse clicks unless it is the in view pane;
+    TopoJSON grid layer blocks mouse clicks unless it is the in view pane;
-  * Using the mouse position to find the nearest TopoJSON grid layer does work, but you only get one mouse event per layer boundary cross.
-    Would need to modify the map shape pane to transmit more events, this has performance implications;
+    Using the mouse position to find the nearest TopoJSON grid layer does work, but you only get one mouse event per layer boundary cross.
+We would need to modify the map shape pane to transmit more events (this may not be possible), this has performance implications as you will need to work out which GeoJSON shape is nearest the click.
+With tens of thousands of shapes this will be slow, requiring more complexity - e..g use 1km grids to reduce the search.
     * Fix IE logging **AGAIN**.
 IE works, but only with a browser window - suspect proj4 library;
+    * Re-factor of Leaflet mapping code to ensure common core between mapping and selection screens; creation of new common Services to reduce complexity (e.g. LayerOrderingService);
+  * Print state support #67;

+Also:

+* Manuals;